-The law firm of Merchant & Gould announced today that Wendy M. Ward, a partner in its Madison, Wis. office, successfully argued an excessive force case before the United States Supreme Court in April on behalf of pro bono client Michael Kingsley.
+The law firm of Merchant & Gould announced today that Wendy M. Ward, a partner in its Madison, Wisconsin, office, successfully argued an excessive force case before the United States Supreme Court in April on behalf of pro bono client Michael Kingsley.

 In its June 22 decision concerning the case of Kingsley v.
 Hendrickson, the Court held that the standard for evaluating a pretrial detainee’s excessive force claim under the Fourteenth Amendment is solely an “objective reasonableness” standard and that no subjective element needed to be proved.
 The decision has important ramifications for jail and police practice throughout the country and settles a circuit split in the matter.

 Justice Stephen Breyer, in his majority opinion, stated that “the question before us is whether, to prove an excessive force claim, a pretrial detainee must show that the officers were subjectively aware that their use of force was reasonable, or only that the officers’ use of that force was objectively unreasonable.”
 The court concluded that the use of an objective standard is the correct one.

 This case originated in the Western District of Wisconsin when the pro bono coordinator for the court asked Merchant & Gould whether it would be interested in taking on a pro-bono case.
 Merchant & Gould reviewed the various available cases, and decided to represent Mr. Kingsley pro bono in a case he had previously filed on his own.
 It stems from an incident in the Monroe County, Wis. jail during transfer from one cell to another.
 Mr. Kingsley alleged that the prison guards used excessive force against him during the cell transfer.